bolorundurovj/Enrout-Web/README.md

 | test     | Run unit tests                                              | npm run test     | yarn test     | pnpm test     | ng test                                         |
 | test:run | Run unit tests with headless browser and without watch mode | npm run test:run | yarn test:run | pnpm test:run | ng test --watch=false --browsers ChromeHeadless |
 | lint     | Lint code                                                   | npm run lint     | yarn lint     | pnpm lint     | ng lint                                         |

+## Contributing

+We welcome contributions to UDRS.
+If you want to contribute, please follow these steps:

+1. Fork the UDRS repository.
+2. Create a new branch for your changes.
+3. Make the necessary changes.
+4. Commit your changes and push to your fork.
+5. Create a pull request to the main UDRS repository.

+## Support

+If you encounter any issues while using UDRS, please open a new issue in the UDRS repository.
+We will respond to your issue as soon as possible.

+## License

+UDRS is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.